simphotonics/generic_reader/example/README.md

   });

 ```
-The only difference is that the resulting constant will be of type `Column<SqliteType>`.
+The only difference is that the resulting variable [wrappedText] will be of type `Column<SqliteType>`.

 ## Features and bugs